zholos/wavcmp/README.rst

 Cythonized) vectorized version using SSE2 and SSSE3 intrinsics is provided in ``_sse.h``.
 This is used automatically if the intrinsics are available, e.g. when using the ``-march=native`` compiler flag on modern CPUs.

+Using Cython provides an additional benefit.
+The entire loop that calculates lower bounds is run with the GIL released (it is only reacquired to test a few candidate matches using the actual metric), so they can be parallelized using Python threads.
+In this case when a match is found, the decreased threshold isn't propagated immediately to other threads, so the total search work is increased, but wall clock time is decreased substantially.
+This is a particularly good parallelization point because all CPU cores can share the track data in cache.